-If you are sending a sympathy card to a member of your family, you may have had the opportunity to know the deceased.
+The samples in this section would be appropriate to send to a member of your family who has suffered a loss or to an entire family.
 Even though sympathy card messages are usually brief, you may want to write about specific memories you had with the person before he or she died.

 Of course, if you didn’t know the person who died, what you write in the sympathy card will be much more generic.

 14. I know that your life will never be the same without your mom, but please know that I am only a phone call or text away.
 Reach out to me when you are sad or lonely.
 I’ll be there for you.